souraj99/multiple-otp-field/README.md

 - **Fully responsive and adaptable to various screen sizes**
 - **Prevents non-numeric input**
 - **Disables input fields when needed**
+- **Auto paste support** – automatically fills all fields when pasting an OTP code

 ## Installation